TeleAI-mcp/nova-code-reviewer-0znz/README.md

-# nova-code-reviewer-0znz
+# Nova Code Reviewer 0Znz

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.